Sergei Vostokov

-Work
+Life and work

-Vostokov developed an important class of explicit formulas for the Hilbert symbol on local fields, which have a wide range of applications in number theory.
+Vostokov developed an important class of explicit formulas for the Hilbert symbol on local fields, which had a wide range of applications in number theory.

 His formulas generalize to formal groups.
 A generalization of his explicit formula to higher local fields is called the Vostokov symbol.
 It plays an important role in higher local class field theory.

-Prizes
+Vostokov died on 7 March 2025, at the age of 79.

+Awards

 For his 60th birthday, two special volumes of St Petersburg Mathematical Society of Vostokov were published in Russian and English by the American Mathematical Society.

-In 2014 Vostokov was awarded the Chebyshev Prize.
+In 2014, Vostokov was awarded the Chebyshev Prize.